How does this medication work? What will it do for me?

 Seizures: As with other antidepressants, this medication may increase the risk of seizures.
 If you have had seizures in the past, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Serotonin syndrome: This medication may cause a rare but potentially life-threatening condition called serotonin syndrome, especially when used with other medications that increase serotonin levels (e.g., sumatriptan, rizatriptan, tramadol, St. John's wort, sibutramine).
+Serotonin syndrome or neuroleptic malignant syndrome: This medication may cause the rare but potentially life-threatening conditions called serotonin syndrome or neuroleptic malignant syndrome, especially when used with other medications that increase serotonin levels (e.g., sumatriptan, rizatriptan, tramadol, St. John's wort).
 Get immediate medical attention if you experience symptoms such as:

 Stopping the medication: Stopping this medication suddenly may lead to unwanted symptoms such as: